MirrorNetworking/MirrorDocs/manual/transports/websockets-transport/README.md

 #### Connect to your game

-Test everything is working by connection using the editor or a build
+Test everything is working by connecting a game client to the game server using either the unity editor as a game client or using your deployed webgl build as the game client.

-set your domain (eg `simpleweb.example.com`) in the hostname field and then start a client
+Set your domain (eg `simpleweb.example.com`) in the hostname field and then start a client

-### Debugging
+#### Debugging SSL

-To check if your pfx file is working outside of unity you can use `pfxTestServer.js`.
+To check if your pfx file is working outside of unity you can use `pfxTestServer.js` ([src](https://github.com/James-Frowen/SimpleWebTransport/blob/master/DebugScripts~/node~/pfxTestServer.js)).

-To use this install `nodejs` then set the pfx path and run it with `node pfxTestServer.js`
+To use this please install `nodejs` then set the pfx path and run it with `node pfxTestServer.js`

 You should then be able to visit `https://simpleweb.example.com:8000` and have the server response (change port and domain to fit your needs)